 One can understand the logic behind Fitrana much better if he or she reads this hadith.
 One further validates his or her fasting by paying a decent amount of money.
 It also serves to fulfill the needs of the poor, who need financial assistance to celebrate the joyous occasion of Eid.

-How to calculate Fitrana
+How is Fitrana Calculated?

 The next big question.
 How do we calculate the Fitrana?
-Keep in mind that the calculations of Fitrana are completely different from those of Zakat.
+Keep in mind that the calculations of Fitrana are completely different from Zakat.
 Once again, the words of Prophet Muhammad (PBUH) serve as the guiding light.
 Narrated by Ibn-e-Umar (RA):

 “Allah’s Apostle enjoined the payment of one Sa’ of dates or one Sa’ of barley as Zakat-ul-Fitr on every Muslim slave or free, male or female, young or old, and he ordered that it be paid before the people went out to offer the ‘Id (Eid) prayer”

 Now, one Sa’ is equivalent to four times the amount you can hold by cupping two hands together.
 You must not confuse yourselves, it is a measurement by volume and not weight.
 The price of one Sa’ of barley is nearly $2.00.
 That of dates starts from $1 but the really good ones go as much as $60-70.
 Hence, the calculations tell us that the minimum amount of Fitrana needed to be paid by one person comes around to be $2.50-3.
-Now, it is totally up to you whether you pay the Fitrana with whatever food you set as reference.
+Now, it is totally up to you whether you pay the Fitrana with whatever food you set as a reference.
 Some other options include raisins, cheese, rice, and corn.

 Now that we are all done with Fitrana and its calculations, it would be prudent to clear any ambiguities created by different terms.
 Mostly, there is confusion as to what are Fidya and Kuffarah.